Introduction

 Mechanical analysis is used to verify the operational functioning of mechanical components, and is also relevant to the design of machinery, as systems can be dimensioned using analytical and numerical calculations.

-To this end, Kot carried out a mechanical check of the belt conveyor of the iron ore homogenizing reclaimer.
-The model used in the analysis can be seen below, in Figure 10.
+Accordingly, Kot performed a mechanical inspection of the belt conveyor in the iron ore homogenizing recovery plant.
+The model used in the analysis is shown below in Figure 10.

 Figure 10: Model of the belt conveyor.
 SOURCE: Kot Collection.

-In the analysis, the capacity of the conveyor in question was checked in order to assess the possibility of material overflow during operation.
-It was then checked whether the belt could withstand the stresses imposed on it by means of its tensile strength.
-Other parameters relating to the belt were also assessed at this stage, such as transition distance, vertical curves, flapping, among others.
+Initially, during the analysis, the capacity of the conveyor in question was verified in order to assess the possibility of material spillage during its operation.
+Next, it was verified whether the respective belt could withstand the stresses imposed on it, based on its breaking strength.
+In addition, other parameters related to the belt were also evaluated at this stage, such as transition distance, vertical curves, flapping, among others.

 In addition, the power required was analyzed in order to assess whether the belt conveyor's drive system is capable of meeting the design capacity, i.e. whether it has the necessary power.
 Also with regard to the drive system, the sizing of its mechanical components was checked, such as motors, couplings, gearboxes, brakes and backstops, based on the catalogs of the respective manufacturers and taking into account the highest power required and/or installed.
 In addition to the conveyor drive system, the sizing of the rollers and drum shafts was also checked.

-According to the analysis of the crane's belt conveyor, it was observed that during braking with ore loading, the tension value on the slack side of the drive drum is lower than the minimum permissible tension value.
-According to the standard, this can lead to the belt slipping in relation to the drive drum.
-The shafts of the return rollers, on the other hand, deflected more than the permissible limits set by the manufacturer and the standard, and were therefore considered to be non-compliant.
+As noted in the analysis of the overhead crane’s belt conveyor, it was observed that, during braking while carrying ore, the tension on the slack side of the drive drum is lower than the minimum allowable tension.
+According to the standard, this can result in the belt slipping relative to the drive drum.
+On the other hand, on the return roller shafts, deflection exceeding the permissible limits established by the manufacturer and by standard was observed; therefore, they were deemed non-compliant.

 In addition to the belt conveyor, the bucket wheel and the travel systems of the machine, trolley and rake tipping were also analyzed.
 As a result, the braking moment of the machine's travel system is, in some cases, insufficient to stop it, and the travel drive wheels are unable to transmit the braking force without slipping on the rail.
 In addition, the mechanical service factor of the bucket wheel reducer is lower than the minimum recommended by the manufacturer.
 No non-conformities were identified in the trolley and rake tipping systems.